kendallroden/DockerToolingLabs/README.md

-# Introductino to Visual Studio and VS Code Docker Tooling
+# Introduction to Visual Studio and Visual Studio Code Docker Tooling + Additional Learning Resources

 ## Overview
 The goal of the following content is to help you leverage the power of Visual Studio and Visual Studio Code as you develop with Docker